New York wine: Growing regions

 Over the last 20 years, the quality of New York wines has evolved immensely particularly in the two leading wine regions of Finger Lakes and Long Island.
 Viticulture in the Finger Lakes region began in 1829, while Long Island's first commercial vineyard and winery was established in 1973.
+Both regions experienced rapid growth after the 1976 Farm Winery Act, with small family run wineries driving improvements in quality and regional identity.

 Since 2016, New York has been resident of eleven designated American Viticultural Areas (AVA).
 They are Champlain Valley, Long Island, North Fork of Long Island, The Hamptons, Long Island; Hudson River Region; Finger Lakes, Seneca Lake, Cayuga Lake, Niagara Escarpment, Upper Hudson and the northern portion of the multi-state Lake Erie AVA.
+These AVA's reflect distinct combinations of climate, soils, and water moderated meso climates, especially around the Finger Lakes and Long Island’s maritime zone.
+New York is one of the most AVA diverse states in the United States as each region produces different signature styles.

 The soils originated from ice-age glacial drift and erosion which left gravel and shale type soils with heavy clay deposits in the Finger Lakes region and sandy soil in the Long Island region.
 The climate differs amongst the regions based on the Atlantic Gulf Stream, Lake Ontario, Lake Erie and the numerous bodies of water and mountainous regions throughout the state.
 The annual precipitation ranges from 30 to 50 in.
 The growing season in the Lake Erie and Finger Lakes regions ranges from 180 to 200 days a year, while on Long Island, the season extends to 220 days and the humidity is higher, and the fall precipitation is somewhat higher as well.
 Champlain Valley has the shortest growing season of 150 days suitable for growing North American hybrid varieties of grapes but is too short for reliable cultivation of vitis vinifera grapes.
+Glacial till dominates the Finger lakes while Long Island's deep and well drained sandy loam supports Bordeaux style reds.
+Moderating effects of Seneca and Cayuga Lakes, which create some of the warmest meso climates in the state despite the region’s northern latitude.

 As of 2019, there were 470 wineries in New York.
+New York's winery count has continued to rise, making it the third largest wine producing state by volume, and it is one of the fastest growing in the number of small producers.

 The Adirondack Coast Wine Trail, established in 2014, includes seven small vineyards/wineries (under 15 acres), including one combined apple winery and cider house, along the Adirondack Coast in northeastern New York, between Mooers and Morrisonville.